Vianpyro/PaperMC-Docker/README.md

 docker-compose up -d
 ```

-This will launch all four Minecraft servers on different ports.
+This will launch all Minecraft servers on different ports.

 ---